-Aetna modified CPB 0429, its bathroom and toilet equipment coverage policy, effective January 11, 2026.
+Aetna modified CPB 0429 covering bathroom and toilet equipment and supplies, effective January 11, 2026.
 Here's what changes for billing teams.

 Field Detail